asbjornenge/politicus/README.md

 ### How do we deal with "copyminting"?

-If a Bit (hash) is already created we do not allow it's creating again.
-If a user believes he owns the rights to this bit, they can create a petition to have it removed.
+If a user believes he owns the rights to the `content` of a Bit, they can create a petition to have it removed.
-After it has been removed, they can create it themselves.
 The user can also petition to have the copyminter (user who created bit illegally) removed.

 ### How do we deal with fake content?